RedEarthBlueSky/redux-basic-todo/README.md

 # redux-basic-todo

-Redux
+####Redux

-A tiny library that is a container for our application state, To manage any kind of application state, provided:
+Library container to manage application state, provided:

 State is kept in a single store
 Changes come from actions not mutations

-The Redux store core is a function - a reducer - that takes current application state and an action and combines them to create a new application state.
+The Redux store core is a function - a **reducer** - that takes current application state and an action and combines them to create a new application state.

 React components will be responsible to sending actions to our store and in turn our store will tell the components when they need to re-render.